patrick-kidger/torchcde/README.md

 ```

 #### Different interpolation methods
-* Linear interpolation: these are causal, but are not smooth, which makes them hard to integrate - unless we tell the solver about the difficult points, in which case they become very easy to integrate!
+* Linear interpolation: these are causal, but are not smooth, which makes them hard to integrate - unless we tell the solver about the difficult points, in which case they become quite easy to integrate!
 ```python
 coeff = linear_interpolation_coeffs(t, x)
 X = LinearInterpolation(t, coeff)